-This chocolate pistachio cake is a dense, moist treat that’s adapted from my grandmother’s “famous” recipe.
+This chocolate pistachio cake recipe is a dense, moist treat that’s adapted from my grandmother’s “famous” recipe.

 I’ve always made it a point to not used boxed ingredients in my recipes and I fully expect to take some flack for this cake.
 But it’s really quite good and it tastes like Zelda’s cake.
 Hey, it’s less processed.
 I hope you’ll excuse me this one time.